magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 _(string)_

 App or Function description.
-This is used to discover your App or Function, so while not required, you should fill this out.
+This is used to discover your App or Function, so while not required, you should include it.

 ### minCost